a-anand-91119/gitlab-arm-docker-image-builder/README.md

-# Self-Hosted Gitlab CE arm docker image builder
+# Self-Hosted GitLab CE ARM Docker Image Builder
-This repository will build docker images for GitLab CE that can be used in arm devices inlcuding systems with Ampere processors.
+This repository facilitates the building of Docker images for GitLab Community Edition (CE), tailored for ARM-based devices, including systems utilizing Ampere processors.

-## How to use these images?
+## Usage Instructions
-Whether you use the docker image directly or via `docker compose` is upto you.
-Attaching a sample docker-compose.yml file for reference on how to setup your own GitLab CE instance via docker in arm processors.
+These images can be utilized directly via `Docker` or through `docker-compose`.
+Below is an example `docker-compose.yml` file to assist in setting up a GitLab CE instance on ARM devices.

 ```yml
 version: '3.6'